-Under a stock repurchase program approved by our Board of Directors in March 2007 and extended in March 2008, we completed the repurchase of \$30.0 million of our common stock during the year ended December 31, 2008.
+We repurchased \$30.0 million of our common stock during 2008 and 2007.
 We used the par value method of accounting for our stock repurchases.
 The excess of the cost of the shares acquired over the par value is allocated to additional paid-in capital based on the weighted average sales price per issued share with the remainder charged to accumulated deficit.